nisanth-mitta/projects-portfolio/projects-portfolio.md

 • Developed solution to highlight the section of the content responsible to be given a specific tag, reducing the task of going through the entire content.
 • Worked with Sklearn, numpy and Topic Modelling.

-**INOVALON - MEDICAL RECORD REVIEW | Python, Natural Language Processing, Machine Learning**
+**INOVALON - MEDICAL RECORD REVIEW | Python, Natural Language Processing, Machine Learning (Pivotal Cloud Foundry, nltk, sklearn, numpy and pandas)**
 A Computer Assisted Coding (CAC) application to help medical coders reduce the amount of time spent on reviewing and coding documents.
 Application assisted the coders and increased the accuracy of the coding process.
 • Played pivotal role in identifying the use case, designing architecture and developing the solution.
 • Worked with various stakeholders to understand the manual coding process and gathering intelligence.